Hall of Fame

 During his last year as an undergraduate, Swofford began working at KLBK-TV and eventually became news director.
 After working at KLBK-TV for four years, Swofford moved to Austin and began working at KTBC-TV.
 During his time there, Swofford covered numerous major stories including the Reagan-Gorbachev summit in Washington, D.C., and even had the chance to travel to Mexico to cover a story about Africanized bees.

 After 11 years at KTBC-TV, Swofford transitioned into the field of public relations, specifically video game public relations.
 He has handled public relations and communications for multiple video game companies, including Electronic Arts and NCSOFT.
-Swofford has also been working with Chris Roberts, CEO of Cloud Imperium Games, on a crowdfunding campaign for the video game “Star Citizen.”
-The Kickstarter for “Star Citizen” has raised over $45 million.
+Swofford has also been working with Chris Roberts, CEO of Cloud Imperium Games, on a crowdfunding campaign for the video game “Star Citizen” which has raised nearly $53 million since it launched in October 2012.